bicpi/LiipImagineBundle/Resources/doc/filters.rst

 ---------------

-Filters allow modifying the image, but in order to modify the resulting binary file created by filters, you can use post-processors Post-processors should implement ``Liip\ImagineBundle\Imagine\Filter\PostProcessor\PostProcessorInterface``.
+Filters allow modifying the image, but in order to modify the resulting binary file created by filters, you can use post-processors.
+Post-processors should implement ``Liip\ImagineBundle\Imagine\Filter\PostProcessor\PostProcessorInterface``.

 ``PostProcessorInterface::process`` method receives ``BinaryInterface`` -